-Attitudes:
+Attitudes

 Groups coming to Puente de Amistad must function as a team.
 Teamwork requires a servant's heart.
 Each person's motivation should be to serve Christ and other team members.
 Attitude changes everything!
-It can build a team up or tear it down.
+It can build up a team or tear it down.
 Do all that you can to weed out your own negative attitudes.
-Here are some examples:
+Avoid these following examples.

-- A complaining attitude is contagious and can ruin the trip for the whole group.
-Paul said, "I have learned to be content whatever the circumstances" Philippians 4:11 NIV.
-No pity parties allowed. - Faultfinding is harmful.
+• A complaining attitude is contagious and can ruin the trip for the whole group.
+Paul said, "I have learned to be content whatever the circumstances" (Philippians 4:11, NIV).
+No pity parties allowed.

+- Faultfinding is harmful.
 It is not one member's role to correct teammates or to help improve the Mexican culture. - Cliques destroy team unity.
 Individuals should not keep to themselves or try to isolate other members.
 Be inclusive. - Unwillingness to cooperate burdens the team.
-Every team member should be willing to take on any task, from sharing a testimony in church to cleaning toilets.
-No one is along just for the ride.
+Every team member should be willing to take on any task from sharing a testimony in church to cleaning toilets.
+No one is along "just for the ride."
 When staff or leadership asks you to get on the bus, do it quickly. - Romantic involvement diverts the purpose of the team.
 Romantic involvement with another team member or a Mexican national could be cause for a team member to be sent home.

-Cultural Differences and Similarities:
+Cultural Differences and Similarities

-- Mexicans greet each other with a handshake. - Church services and on special occasions, men will great each other with a hug and a hand-shake.
-Women will greet one another with a kiss on the cheek. - Culturally, refusing an invitation is impolite, so a Mexican will often accept an invitation, but never intend to show up. - Don't compliment a Mexican's possessions too highly, or they may feel obligated to offer it to you and be offended if you refuse.

-- "No" is indicated by moving the hand back and forth with the index finger pointed up, facing outward.
+- Mexicans greet each other with a handshake. - At church services and on special occasions men will greet each other with a hug and a handshake.
+Women will greet one another with a kiss on the cheek. - Culturally, refusing an invitation is considered impolite, so a Mexican will often accept an invitation but never intend to show up. - Do not compliment a Mexican's possessions too highly or they may feel obligated to offer them to you and then be offended if you refuse. - "No" is indicated by moving the hand back and forth with the index finger pointed up, facing outward.
 "Yes" is indicated by pointing your index finger up, facing outward, and bending it repeatedly. - The thumbs up sign that we use in the United States is also used in Mexico. - Never beckon someone with one finger.
 It is offensive.
 Beckon with the whole hand turned down. - Never throw money on the counter when paying for something.
-Always hand it to them. - Mexicans greatly appreciate foreigners attempting to speak their language.
-It's considered a sign of respect. - Mexicans are very family-oriented.
-Family responsibility often supersedes all other responsibilities. - Mexicans are more event oriented versus time oriented so they frequently show up 30 to 45 minutes late.
+Always hand it to the person. - Mexicans greatly appreciate foreigners attempting to speak their language.
+It is considered a sign of respect. - Mexicans are very family oriented.
+Family responsibility often supersedes all other responsibilities. - Mexicans are more event oriented versus time oriented, so they frequently show up 30 to 45 minutes late.

-Adapting to the Culture:
+Adapting to the Culture

-Since your main purpose for coming to Tijuana is to be a witness to the local people, you have to adapt to their ways rather than expecting them to adapt to U.S. ways.
+Since your main purpose for coming to Tijuana is to be a witness to the local people, you must adapt to their ways rather than expecting them to adapt to U.S. ways.
 Think of their ways as different, not inferior or strange.
-What a shame to impede the witness of your whole group by acting in a manner that offends the people you are trying to reach.
+What a shame it would be to impede the witness of your whole group by acting in a manner that offends the people you are trying to reach.

-Visiting Ministries:
+Visiting Ministries

-When visiting ministries, you may experience poor living conditions (by United Stated standards) that may cause you emotional distress.
-Although these conditions are unfamiliar to you, this is normal life for them.
-Please be aware of your facial expressions and what you are saying.
-We do not want our emotions to speak for us and in turn, be talking down to their living conditions.
+When visiting various ministries, you may experience people living in conditions (considered subpar by United Stated standards) that may cause you emotional distress.
+Although these conditions are unfamiliar to you, this is normal life for those living there.
+Please be aware of your facial expressions and the words that come from your mouth.
+We do not want our emotions to speak for us, and in turn, be talking "down" to their living conditions.
 Watch that you are not making comments like: